A Guide to the EU Pay Transparency Directive 2025 | Download our eGuide for free

 Illinois Pay Transparency Law |

-Must provide pay ranges and benefits in all job postings as of January 2025.
+Must include pay scale and benefits in all job postings.
+This includes work performed outside of Illinois if the employee will report to an Illinois-based office.
 Promotion opportunities must be announced/posted to current employees within 2 weeks of posting the job externally. |

-Employers with 15+ employees |
+Employers with 15 or more employees. |

 January 1, 2025 |